spanners/dissertation/dissertation/diss.markdown

+---
-% The potential of declarative programming languages to support user interface programming: the case of ELM
+title:  'The potential of declarative programming languages to support user interface programming: the case of ELM'
+author:
-% Simon Buist
+- name: Simon Buist
-% October 2013
+  affiliation: University of Bath
+tags: [programming, psychology, HCI, user experience]
+abstract: |
+  Your abstract should appear here.
+An abstract is a short paragraph describing the aims of the project, what was achieved and what contributions it has made.

+  It consists of two paragraphs.
+...

 \newpage
 This dissertation may be made available for consultation within the University